tobega/tailspin-v0/TailspinReference.md

 A composer can have [state](#templates-state) that can be set initially as the first statement before the main pattern.
 It can be updated in skip compositions, optionally with a value stream from a matcher.
 It can be accessed in the usual way.

+A composer must match the whole string.
+It will backtrack and try other options, but performance-wise it is better if matchers are made so that backtracking never needs happen (by a prefix-free grammar).

 ## Matchers
 A matcher is a criterion enclosed by angle brackets.
 A sequence of matchers is evaluated from the